Est. time: 30 min.

 Not everything is negotiable—even if both parties have the best of intentions.
 Sometimes the very most you can offer your counterpart may not be enough to satisfy them.
 Or it may be that they can’t match a more attractive offer you’ve received from someone else.
 There just may be no room for agreement.

 But deadlocks can also mask lost opportunities.
-Parties may abandon negotiation, thinking agreement is impossible, and walk away when there was a potential deal that could have left both sides better off.
+Parties may abandon negotiation, thinking agreement is impossible, and walk away when there was a potential deal that could have made both sides better off.

 This module provides a framework for understanding barriers to agreement and recognizing ways to overcome them.
 We’ll start with a short puzzle.